jumpnow/jumpnowtek-site/_posts/2017-01-30-Analyzing-raspberry-pi-spi-performance.md

 This the cost for making each spidev ioctl() call.

-This time is the cost to do the context switching from userland to kernel and back and any copying of memory that has to be done, the activation of the driver thread that actually does the work and any userland processing of the data.
+Here I am accounting for the context switching from userland to kernel, any copying of memory from user to kernel buffs, activation of the driver thread that does the actual work and any processing of the data by the user.

-I eliminated the last part by not processing the data returned.
+I eliminated the part that's fully under user control by not looking at the data returned.

-The transaction buffers are prepared once before the loop starts.
+For example, the transaction buffers are prepared once before the loop starts with setup code like this

-Here is the setup code

     ...
     for (i = 0; i < blocks; i++) {